 - Verify the email sender.

-- Verify any link contained in the message before clicking on it.
+- Verify any link contained in the message or within an attachment before clicking on it.

-The domain is the two words after the double slash at the beginging of the URL “//” and directly in front of the first single forward slash “/”.
+The domain is the two words after the double slash at the beginning of the URL “//” and directly in front of the first single forward slash “/”.

 In the below examples the domain is “it-authority.com”